connorp2311/zfskeeper/README.md

 * Keep monthly snapshots for the past 12 months

 ```
-zfsTools retention tank/home --intra-daily 2 --daily 7 --weekly 4 --monthly 12
+zfskeeper retention tank/home --intra-daily 2 --daily 7 --weekly 4 --monthly 12
 ```

 You can perform a dry run to see what snapshots would be deleted, but not actually delete anything:

 ```
-zfsTools retention tank/home --intra-daily 2 --daily 7 --weekly 4 --monthly 12 --dry-run
+zfskeeper retention tank/home --intra-daily 2 --daily 7 --weekly 4 --monthly 12 --dry-run
 ```

-For more information on usage, run `zfsTools --help` or view the [documentation](docs/zfsTools.md).
+For more information on usage, run `zfskeeper --help` or view the [documentation](docs/zfskeeper.md).

 ## Contributing

-If you find any issues with the tool or would like to request a feature, please submit an issue on the [GitHub repository](https://github.com/connorp2311/zfsTools/issues).
+If you find any issues with the tool or would like to request a feature, please submit an issue on the [GitHub repository](https://github.com/connorp2311/zfskeeper/issues).

 If you would like to contribute to the project, please fork the repository and submit a pull request.